tarneaux/swec-old/README.md

 ## Upcoming features

-- regex checking for response body
+- regex checking for response DOM
 - Count number of occurences of regex
 - Check when a signal is received (e.g. SIGUSR1)